Kingerthanu/CPP_CellularAutomata_stage1/README.md

   &nbsp;- If We Are Alive: If We Have Either 3, Or 2 Alive Neighbors We Die From Overpopulation.

   &nbsp;- If We Are Dead: If We Have 3 Alive Neighbors, Become Alive From Reproduction.

+  In Order To Apply This Properly We Will Index Through Our 2D Array Of Cubes/Cells And Call Their React Function.
+By Constantly Calling This react Function We Simulate Evolution Of Our Cells As Each Cell In The 2D-Array Is Updated By Reference Every react Tick.

+  This Program Taught Me A Lot About Buffer Optimizations By Laying Out Data Properly And Utilizing This Layout To Work With Offsets For Quick Accessing In A Variable Size Stream Of Data.
+This Program Also Greatly Helped Me Understand Better Data Handling And Proper Class Encapsulation.
+Another Big Thing Understood With This Project Was Compounding Problems As In This Program, Because We Are Indexing A 2D Array IN PLACE It Means We Will Change A State When We Are Done With It Directly In Our Map Without A Update Buffer.
+This Means If We Want To Simulate Independent Movements That Dont Move "Down-The-Line" We Must Include Special Flags When A Cell Grows Up to Ensure That That Cell That Grew Upwards Doesn't Get Called Again When We Go To The Next Row Of Our 2D-Cells As Then We Will Call This Cell Again, Moving It Up.
+This Can Cause A Single "Cell/Block" To Move 2 Times When They Should Be Moving Only Once Per Cycle Of The 2D-Array.

 <img src="https://github.com/Kingerthanu/CPP_CellularAutomata_stage1/assets/76754592/b1acfe27-bfee-4250-9b6f-f761371ddf3e" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_CellularAutomata_stage1/assets/76754592/b1acfe27-bfee-4250-9b6f-f761371ddf3e" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_CellularAutomata_stage1/assets/76754592/b1acfe27-bfee-4250-9b6f-f761371ddf3e" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_CellularAutomata_stage1/assets/76754592/b1acfe27-bfee-4250-9b6f-f761371ddf3e" alt="Cornstarch <3" width="55" height="49">